 Revised: January 14, 2019

 The purpose of this policy is to require that all students receive the proper immunizations as mandated by law to ensure the health and safety of all students.

 All students are required to provide proof of immunization, or appropriate documentation exempting the student from such immunization, and such other data necessary to ensure that the student is free from any communicable diseases, as a condition of enrollment.

 III.
 Student Immunization Requirements

-A. No student may be enrolled or remain enrolled, on a full-time, part-time, or shared-time basis, in any elementary or secondary school within the school district until the student or the student's parent or guardian has submitted to the designated school district administrator the required proof of immunization.
+A. No student may be enrolled or remain enrolled, on a full-time, part-time, or shared-time basis, in any early childhood, elementary or secondary school within the school district until the student or the student's parent or guardian has submitted to the designated school district administrator the required proof of immunization.
 Prior to the student's first date of attendance, the student or the student's parent or guardian shall provide to the designated school district administrator one of the following statements: